Bozshakol mine: General

 Bozshakol is a green-field project under development by KAZ Minerals.
 It is located in northern Kazakhstan, close to existing power, transportation and other infrastructure.
 The project is being developed as an open-pit mine with an onsite concentrator and a clay plant.
-The deposit has a mineral resource of 1,17 million tonnes at an average copper grade of 0.36% with 5,255 koz of gold and 57 kt of molybdenum as by-products.
+The deposit has a mineral resource of 4,1 million tonnes copper at an average copper grade of 0.36% with 5,255 koz of gold and 57 kt of molybdenum as by-products.

 The Bozshakol mine and concentrator will have a production life of over 40 years, with estimated annual output of 100 kt of copper cathode equivalent in the first 10 years of operations.
 Expected processing capacity: at the concentrator (construction under-way) – 25 million tons of ore per annum, clay plant (construction under-way) – 5 million tons of ore annually.

 The project is expected to commence commissioning on Q4 2015 with pre-production mining in H2 2015.